This page provides a summary of recovery information, resources and supports available for residents after a disaster.

 Flooding Recovery information is available in the sidebar on this page.

 Wildfire Recovery information is listed below.
-For additional support, contact the provincial wildfire recovery program or Red Cross.
+For additional support, contact the provincial wildfire recovery program.

-The CRD's post-wildfire 2017 reports are available in the sidebar.
+The CRD's post-wildfire 2017 reports are available in the sidebar and 2017 Wildfires Evacuation Orders and Alerts Map & Overview available with that link.

 Ministry of Forests, Lands, Natural Resource Operations & Rural Development (FLRNORD) has a locally based Community Wildfire Recovery team to help with assistance and information, please contact: